-The European Commission-funded Civil Aviation Security (CASE) project aims at organising capacity building activities in the field of civil aviation security in Africa and the Arabian Peninsula.
-ECAC is in charge of its implementation over the course of four years (2016-2020) by providing targeted technical assistance to the beneficiary States.
+The European Union-funded CASE Project delivers capacity-building activities in the field of civil aviation security in Africa and the Arabian Peninsula.
+ECAC (European Civil Aviation Conference) is in charge of its implementation over the course of four years (November 2015-October 2019).

-The overall purpose of the Civil Aviation Security in Africa and the Arabian Peninsula - CASE Project (hereafter ‘the Project') is to counter the threat of terrorism against civil aviation by supporting the Partner States' own efforts and therefore by improving the level of aviation security in beneficiary States mainly through the organisation of capacity building activities.
+The overall purpose of the CASE Project is to counter the threat of terrorism against civil aviation by supporting the Partner States' own efforts and therefore by improving the level of aviation security in Partner States.

 The specific objectives are:

-- To promote a security culture in the beneficiary States;
+- to foster a security culture in those States; and

-- To review and adjust the aviation security legislation and regulations in the beneficiary States;
+- to review and adjust their national aviation security regulations and procedures.

 2. Organisation of the Project

-The Project is financed by the European Union (EU) and implemented by the European Civil Aviation Conference (ECAC).
+The Project is financed by the European Union (EU) and implemented by ECAC.

-The entity in charge for the EU is the Directorate-General for International Cooperation and Development (DG DEVCO) of the European Commission.
-Within ECAC, the Secretariat is in charge of the implementation, through a dedicated project team (the CASE Project Team) comprising four persons dedicated exclusively to the Project and recruited for its duration.
-The Project Team is led by a Project Coordinator in cooperation with the Project Director, who is an existing staff member of the ECAC Secretariat.
+The entity in charge for the EU is the Directorate-General for International Cooperation and Development (DG DEVCO) of the European Commission (EC).
+The Secretariat of ECAC is responsible for the Project, through – but not limited to - a dedicated Project team, comprising four persons dedicated exclusively to the Project and recruited for its duration.
+The Project team is led by a Project Coordinator in cooperation with the Project Director, who is an existing staff member of the ECAC Secretariat.

 3. Governance of the Project

 The Programme Management Committee (PMC) ensures that the Project is run in conformity with its objectives and principles.
-The PMC is made up of ECAC and European Commission representatives.
+The PMC is made up of ECAC and EC representatives.

-The Steering Group acts as the "Advisory Board" of the Project and meets once a year.
-It is made up of representatives of EU Member States, representatives of international organisations (ICAO, African Civil Aviation Commission, Arab Civil Aviation Commission, regional organisations) and representatives of Airports Council International (ACI) and of the International Air Transport Association (IATA).
+The Steering Group acts as the "Advisory Board" of the Project.
+In addition to ECAC and the EC, it is made up of representatives of EU Member States, officials of international organisations (ICAO, the African Civil Aviation Commission, the Arab Civil Aviation Commission and other sub-regional organisations) and representatives of Airports Council International (ACI) and of the International Air Transport Association (IATA).

 4. Scope of the Project

-The budget is 7 million Euros and the duration is four years.
+The budget is seven million euros and the duration is four years.
 The Project officially started on 1 November 2015.
-The activities will concentrate on countries of Africa and the Arabian Peninsula.
-A further selection will be made based on a set of pre-defined criteria.
+Only countries in Africa and the Arabian Peninsula are eligible for the Project.

 5. Implementation of the Project